mellaurie/tone/pages/02.april-2020/05.blog/u4-logistics/item.md

 So for this week, we are going to focus on a primarily asynchronous, low-bandwidth mode of communication supplemented with more casual and unstructured synchronous meetings.

 Below this post, you will see what is called a 'feed' which is essentially a subscription to a blog.
 Each time I publish a post (Monday, Wednesday, and Friday mornings), that post will show up at the top of the feed.
 Each post will outline some new content and resources for that topic.
+You will also notice posts from the Library and other faculty at TWU.

 Although I am using a blog to keep you all up-to-date, you can do the same thing with a list of emails.